idleberg/web-porridge/README.md

 Usage: `setItem(key, value, dot.notation.subkey? = '')`

-Writes a key/value pair to the storage, automatically stringifies objects.
+Writes a single key/value pair to the storage, automatically stringifies objects.
 Supports overwriting a single value inside an object through the use of [dot notation][dot-notation] syntax.

 #### setItems